SimBoi/Transport-Nexus-Inc/README.md

 #### Key Classes
 - **ConveyedResource**:
   - Represents resources on conveyor belts or in inventories.
-  - Handles movement, collisions, and state serialization.
+  - Handles movement and collisions.
   - Key Methods:
     - `Convey`: Moves the resource along the conveyor belt.
     - `EnterInventory`: Adds the resource to an inventory.